michael-sumner/go-make-things/content/articles/2017-10-26-detecting-clicks-outside-of-an-element-with-vanilla-javascript.md

 Today, I'm going to show you how to check if a click was *outside* of an element.
 It uses more or less the same technique.

-Once again, we'll listen for all clicks on the `document` and use the `closer()` method to see if the click happened inside the element we're interested in.
+Once again, we'll listen for all clicks on the `document` and use the `closest()` method to see if the click happened inside the element we're interested in.
 We'll use a bang (`!`) to make our `if` statement a negative check.
 If there's no parent with the matching selector, the click was outside of our element.

 ```html
 <div class="dont-click-me">